Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 6. Get out on (or under) the water

-If you fancy staying on the surface, try a jetski at Todajet, also in the marina.
-You don’t need a licence for their escorted trips
+If you prefer to stay on the surface, try a jetski at Todajet, also in the marina.
+You don’t need a licence for their escorted trips.
+They also offer parasailing trips – you’re strapped into a parachute harness and towed across the bay by a speedboat.

 7. Buy great produce in La Vila’s markets